vincentvdo6/music-recommendation-system/RECOMMENDATION_ENGINE.md

 ## Overview

+The music recommendation system now requires a user-supplied playlist to personalise results.
+Instead of collaborative filtering, it combines a curated knowledge base of expertly tagged tracks with a profile that is inferred from a playlist the listener copies and pastes into the product.
+The playlist is never served back verbatim; its sole purpose is to teach the engine about the listener's preferred moods, activities, genres, and audio characteristics before the final recommendations are generated from the curated catalogue.

-The music recommendation system now prioritises contextual awareness over user history.
-Instead of collaborative filtering, it combines a curated knowledge base of expertly tagged tracks with on-the-fly interpretation of the listener's intent.
-The engine remains accurate even when there is no listening history, making it ideal for fresh users, episodic sessions, or embedded experiences where personalised storage is not available.
+The engine remains accurate even when there is no prior history on the platform, making it ideal for fresh users, episodic sessions, or embedded experiences where personalised storage is not available.

 Key pillars:

+- **Playlist personalisation** that derives an averaged audio profile and tag preferences from any playlist the listener provides.
 - **Curated catalogue** of tracks that include audio features, mood/activity tags, temporal preferences, and geographic relevance.
-- **Context interpreter** that normalises free-form hints (`mood`, `activity`, `time_of_day`, `energy`, `tempo`, `era`, `region`) into canonical targets.
+- **Context interpreter** that normalises optional overrides (`mood`, `activity`, `time_of_day`, `energy`, `tempo`, `era`, `region`) into canonical targets.
 - **Audio similarity** via Spotify-style feature vectors when a seed track or features are available.